 Walking in a winter wonderland

-Wrap up warm and get out and about at Attingham this winter, take in the magical frosty landscape of the park and enjoy the wintry vistas across the Shropshire Hills.
+Wrap up warm and get out and about at Attingham this winter, as you exercise take in the magical frosty landscape of the park and enjoy the wintry vistas across the Shropshire Hills.
+You'll need to pre-book your visit to Attingham this winter.

 Attingham is transformed into a winter wonderland as the frost sits across the landscape.
 The low winter suns shines down and the landscape begins to sparkle.
 Winter is a beautiful season to explore Attingham.
 Wrapped up warm, there is a walk and a view to discover for everyone.